warif2/exonfeat/README.md

 ## Setting up a virtual environment (Optional)
 It is recommended to create a virtual environment before setting up the script to avoid errors with dependencies.
+To install Anaconda, follow the instructions available here, https://docs.anaconda.com/anaconda/install/.

 ```bash
 # Creating venv with the name 'exonfeat' using anaconda